MaterializeInc/materialize/doc/user/content/sql/create-source/kafka.md

   ENVELOPE DEBEZIUM;
 ```

-Note that:

-- If log compaction is enabled for your Debezium topic, you must use `ENVELOPE DEBEZIUM UPSERT`.

 Any materialized view defined on top of this source will be incrementally updated as new change events stream in through Kafka, as a result of `INSERT`, `UPDATE` and `DELETE` operations in the original database.

 For more details and a step-by-step guide on using Kafka+Debezium for Change Data Capture (CDC), check out [Using Debezium](/integrations/debezium/).